Combined Undergraduate/Graduate Degree Programs

 Once admitted into a graduate program, undergraduate Combined Program students must maintain good standing in the Combined Program by maintaining a minimum semester GPA of 3.0 in all courses taken.
 Students not meeting this requirement are deemed to be making unsatisfactory academic progress in the Combined Degree Program.
 Students for whom this is the case are subject to probation and, if occurring over two semesters, subject to discretionary dismissal from the graduate portion of their program as defined in the Unsatisfactory Academic Performance section of this Catalog.

-D. Enrolling in Graduate Courses as a Senior in a Combined Program
+D. Enrolling in Graduate Courses for a Combined Program

 As described in the Undergraduate Catalog, seniors may enroll in 500-level courses.
 In addition, undergraduate seniors who have been granted admission through the Combined Degree Program into thesis-based degree programs (Masters or Doctoral) may, with graduate advisor approval, register for 700-level research credits appropriate to Masters-level degree programs.
 With this single exception, while a Combined Degree Program student is still completing his/her undergraduate degree, all of the conditions described in the Undergraduate Catalog for undergraduate enrollment in graduate-level courses apply.
 700-level research credits are always applied to a student’s graduate degree program.